Coming Soon

 This resource will be updated to reflect amended meal and rest break requirements, effective January 1, 2026.

-Military Spouse Leave Handbook Statement: New Hampshire (New)
+Organ Donor Leave Leave Handbook Statement: Illinois (New)

 Handbook Templates

-This resource will assist covered employers in educating employees about the availability of leave under state's family military leave law and in demonstrating compliance with the law, effective January 1, 2026.
+This resource will assist covered employers in educating employees about the availability of paid leave to donate an organ and in demonstrating compliance with the Employee Blood and Organ Donation Leave Act, which is amended to expand organ donor leave eligibility to part-time employees, effective January 1, 2026.
+Organ donor leave had previously been addressed in the Blood and Organ Donor Leave Handbook Statement: Illinois.

 Handbook Templates